romeovs/creep/README.md

 ![screenshot2](screen2.png "in the wild example")

 ## Usage
-The font is maintained using [gbdfed](http://sofia.nmsu.edu/~mleisher/Software/gbdfed/) which unfortunatly does not support a lot of export formats besides `bdf`.
+The font is maintained using the awesome [gbdfed](http://sofia.nmsu.edu/~mleisher/Software/gbdfed/) which unfortunatly does not support a lot of export formats besides `bdf`.

 To install creep in Mac OS X, you can use [font forge](http://fontforge.org/) to convert the `bdf` file to a `dfont` file that can be used by Font Book.app to install the font.
 To do this: